-Please refer to the "Software Installation Guide" for the detail information about how to install the software libraries for DOS, or Windows 95 DLL, or PCIS-DASK for Windows 98/NT/2000.
+Please refer to the "Software Installation Guide" for the detailed information about how to install the software libraries for DOS, or Windows 95 DLL, or PCIS-DASK for Windows 98/NT/2000.

-The device drivers and DLL functions of Windows 98/NT/2000 are included in the PCIS-DASK.
-Please refer the PCIS-DASK user's guide and function reference, which included in the ADLINK CD, for detailed programming information.
+Device drivers and DLL functions of Windows 98/NT/2000 are included in the PCIS-DASK.
+Please refer to the PCIS-DASK user's guide and function reference, which included on the ADLINK CD, for detailed programming information.